CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 Note that the CPU BLAS library listed above is specific to `r-env-singularity/4.0.5`.
 Adding `NVBLAS_TRACE_LOG_ENABLED` is optional and prompts NVBLAS to create a list of all intercepted BLAS calls for debugging.

-2. Add the following lines to your GPU batch job file:
+Step 2.
+Add the following lines to your GPU batch job file:

 ```
 # Use NVBLAS